How Elvis Costello Brought Music to Cedar Hill Continuing Care Community

 Generous Donations by Multiple Donors

-Music is one of the centers of life in all our neighborhoods here at Cedar Hill, but even more so in our Memory Care Centers, where music seems to reawaken the inner spirit in residents with cognitive decline.
+Music is one of the centers of life in all our neighborhoods here at Cedar Hill, but even more so in our Memory Care Facility in Vermont, where music seems to reawaken the inner spirit in residents with cognitive decline.
 That’s why we are so very grateful to have received an incredibly generous gift of music in March in the form of enough iPods for every resident in our Judith Brogren Memory Care unit!

 For several years now, Cedar Hill been registered as a certified partner with the Music & Memory℠ Program that trains care professionals to set up personalized music playlists for Alzheimer’s and dementia patients.
 We have had the program in place in our Nursing Home’s “Teddy’s Place” Memory Care unit since 2015, and had been searching for donations of used iPods for use in our Judith Brogren Memory Care in the Village, which also opened in 2015.